lukdav/RUD-Band/README.md

 ## Credits

-#### Content
-The text for section Y was copied from the Wikipedia article Z

 #### Media
-As this is a fiction band's website, all images and videos on this site are of various different bands.
+As this is a fictional band's website, all images and videos on this site are of various different bands.
-The photos used in this site were obtained using google free image search (creative commons licences) and can be found at the following links:
+The photos used in this site were obtained using a Google 'free image search' (under a creative commons licence) and can be found at the following links:
 - [band1](https://en.wikipedia.org/wiki/File:American_Hard_Rock_band,_Alpha_Centauri,_2012.jpg)
 - [band2](https://commons.wikimedia.org/wiki/File:Archim%C3%A8de_rock_band.jpg)
 - [band3](https://www.flickr.com/photos/tshrinivasan/20752903484)